lin380/coursebook/docs/03-understanding-data.md

 |Target |           1|de          |
 |Target |           1|sesiones    |

 The values for the variables `type` and `sentence_id` maintain the necessary description for each `word` to ensure the required semantic relationships to identify the particular attributes for each word observation.
 This dataset may seem redundant in that the values for `type` and `sentence_id` are repeated numerous times but this 'redundancy' makes the relationship between each variable associated with the primary unit of investigation explicit.
-This format makes a tidy dataset a versatile format for researchers to conduct analyses in a powerful and flexible way, as we will see throughout this coursebook.
+This format makes a tidy dataset a versatile format for researchers to conduct analyses in a powerful and flexible way, as we will see throughout this textbook.